Cluster Policies

 - The target namespace (

-tdp-projectin the example) - The IP ranges released in
+<NAMESPACE>) - The IP ranges released in

-ipBlock.cidr - Whether communication with
+ipBlock.cidr - The need to allow communication with

-Where to store in the GitOps repository
+Where to save in the GitOps repository

 tdp-gitops/